mattbev/finpandas/README.md

 # finpandas
+NOTE: This package is currently under development and we cannot yet guarantee the accuracy of the outputted data and metrics.

 Toolkit for U.S. public sector financial analysis.
 Compare multiple companies across multiple years, in seconds, without having to download data locally.

 ## About